axiaoxin/my-vimrc/readme.md

 - open a file at the latest change position
 - auto check PEP8 format when read or write a python script
 - one key to format python code with PEP8
-- run python script with virtualenv if there is a `$VIRTUAL_ENV`
+- run python script with virtualenv if there is a `$VIRTUAL_ENV` (open script with virtualenv in terminal)
-- auto preview when you open a markdown file
+- auto open browser to preview when you open a markdown file, auto close the browser when you close the markdown file.
-- auto complete the python code
+- auto complete the python code, use Ctrl+n
 - show git diff in vim
 - show indent guides
 - multiple cursors for editing
 - auto complete python sniptes by `<tab>` or `<shift-tab>`
+- use tomorrow-night-bright color scheme

 ###Screenshots